 Saving and retrieving multiple sets of data

 Camper Chat is a live chat application.
 Users will be able to log in with their Facebook account and chat all things caravan and camping with anybody else who is using the application.
-The coolest thing about this application is the integration with PouchDB for storing local data, and Cloudant for syncing that PouchDB data to a remote backend.
-This means that the data can be available to users when they are offline, and when they come back online again the latest updates will be fetched from the remote backend.
+The coolest thing about this application is the integration with Firebase.
+We will use Firebase both for authentication and for storing data in a Firestore database that will allow for communication and live data updates.
 Here's what we will cover:

-Using the Facebook API for authentication and other features
+Using the Facebook API for native and web authentication

 The Video Course